Chocolate is one of the world’s favourite foods but growing cocoa is a hard task. Fairtrade is helping to make it more sustainable.

 Fairtrade Premium is unique to Fairtrade and is an additional sum of money paid over and above the Fairtrade price.
 It goes into a communal fund for the workers and farmers to invest - for example in business or community projects - enabling them to better provide for themselves and their communities.

-In 2013-14, cocoa farmers earned more than £8.4 million in Fairtrade Premiums and almost a quarter was invested in supporting farming families meet their daily needs.
+In 2015-16, cocoa farmers earned around £22 million in Fairtrade Premiums and almost a quarter was invested in supporting farming families meet their daily needs.

 Read more about cocoa farming and how Fairtrade is making a difference.